-This assumes you have already run keystone-manage fernet\setup.
+This assumes you have already run keystone-manage fernet setup.

 A new primary key is placed into rotation, which is used for new tokens.
 The old primary key is demoted to secondary, which can then still be used for validating tokens.
-Excess secondary keys (beyond [fernet\tokens] max\active\keys) are revoked.
+Excess secondary keys (beyond [fernet_tokens] max_active_keys) are revoked.
 Revoked keys are permanently deleted.
 A new staged key will be created and used to validate tokens.
 The next time key rotation takes place, the staged key will be put into rotation as the primary key.

-Rotating keys too frequently, or with [fernet\tokens] max\active\keys set too low, will cause tokens to become invalid prior to their expiration.
+Rotating keys too frequently, or with [fernet_tokens] max_active_keys set too low, will cause tokens to become invalid prior to their expiration.

 '''

 classmethod main()

-name: str = 'fernet_rotate'
+name = 'fernet_rotate'

 class keystone.cmd.cli.FernetSetup

-Bases: BasePermissionsSetup
+Bases: keystone.cmd.cli.BasePermissionsSetup

 '''